‘The Challenge: War Of The Worlds’ Star Amanda Garcia Vows Never To Return To MTV Again

 — The Challenge (@ChallengeMTV) March 7, 2019

 In a matter of days, things dramatically changed causing Amanda to declare she is done with the network forever.
-Yesterday, the five-time Challenger tweeted out a “PSA” to her fans causing a ruckus among viewers.
+Yesterday, the five-time Challenger tweeted out a “PSA” to her fans, causing a ruckus among viewers.

 “PSA: I’m disgusted w/MTV & the way I’ve been treated about all of this s*** ESP when I’ve been so calm/understanding.
 They want to silence me w/legal threats but go to the media & lie?
 LOL.
 After the reunion my career with MTV is OVER.
 I don’t need their s*** I promise u.”